ArchGryphon9362/teslabtapi/docs/tips.md

 ## Don't Write In BLE Receive Callback

 In most systems, when they receive a BLE indication, they lock the BLE thread so that nothing changes during processing.
 The problem here is that some systems might freeze up on a BLE write command inside of a receive callback, and will either cause instability, or the write command not going through.
-This could also prevent any messages from being received.
+This could also prevent any new messages from being received either.

 To avoid this, my recommendation is to create a queue array of messages to send, and then send them one by one **after** the callback.